 About personalized ads

-We work with ads partners to bring you more useful and interesting advertising content.
+We work with ads partners to bring you more useful and interesting advertising content through interest-based advertising.
 For example, we may do this based on information that ad partners share with us.
 We hope that this increases the usefulness of Twitter Ads for you.